HappyMan113/apex-legends-weapon-stat-analysis/README.md

 ## Set up Virtual Environment
 This virtual environment will contain all required dependencies.
-It's the virtual environment that gets copied into the release archive and can be used for development & testing.
+It's the virtual environment that gets copied into the release archive.
+It can be used for development & testing, but if you install packages for testing purposes only, be sure to uninstall them prior to release.
+Rerunning setup_venv.ps1 will accomplish this.
 ```shell
 .\scripts\install.ps1
 ```